RyanHunter-DV/rsim/doc/Rsim-G2_Specification.md

 Once the required chains are loaded, using a string based command with hash options can call to execute the specific chain, like:
 `ipxact.send(:build,options)`
 ## chain options while executing
-#TODO , detailed options support for common chains
+detailed options support for common chains
 - 'skip', used to specify which generator step will be skipped, this option supports by all chains.